-- International standards have identified a few key defences which are key to preventing defamation from unduly restricting FOE: - They should not apply to true statements. ("All such laws, in particular penal defamation laws, should include such defences as the defence of truth -- UN Human Rights Committee, General Comment 34, para.
-47) - Increasingly international standards have been calling for shifting the burden of proof to the plaintiff in matters of public concern (For example, 2000 Joint Declaration) - They should not apply to opinions ("...they should not be applied with regard to those forms of expression that are not, of their nature, subject to verification" -- UN Human Rights Committee, General Comment 34, para.
-47.
+- International standards have identified a few key defences which are key to preventing defamation from unduly restricting FOE. - Examples include that: - They should not apply to true statements.
+(See e.g. UN Human Rights Committee, General Comment 34, para.
+47) - They should not apply to opinions ("...they should not be applied with regard to those forms of expression that are not, of their nature, subject to verification" -- UN Human Rights Committee, General Comment 34, para.
+47). - Reasonable publication (i.e. it was reasonable under the circumstances to make such a statement).